- Reputation management is crucial for businesses: 63% of a company's value is based on its reputation.

 - Working to repair any reputation damage

-What is SEO and how does it work?
+What is SEO and How Does it Work?

-Google’s efforts to combat synthetic or manipulative SEO has led some to believe that SEO is no longer a viable marketing tactic, but that is far, far from the truth.
+Google’s efforts to combat synthetic or manipulative SEO have led some to believe that SEO is no longer a viable marketing tactic, but that is far, far from the truth.

 Source: Lyfe Marketing

-Using SEO for reputation management
+Using SEO for Reputation Management

 By ensuring that the first page is full of positive, accurate information, you can reduce the risk of having existing or future negative content make its way to the front page.

 - Increase the ranking of positive search results